Devin Fore

 Profile

-With Beatriz Colomina, Fore currently directs Princeton’s Program in Media & Modernity and he chairs the Committee for Film Studies.
+With Beatriz Colomina, Devin currently directs Princeton’s Program in Media & Modernity and he chairs the Committee for Film Studies.
 He is an Associate Faculty member of the departments of Art and Archaeology, Comparative Literature, and Slavic Languages and Literatures, and he serves on the executive committees of the Interdisciplinary Doctoral Program in the Humanities, the Gauss Seminars in Criticism, and the Center for Digital Humanities; he is also affiliated with the Program in Russian, East European and Eurasian Studies.

-Fore is an editor of the journals October and New German Critique as well as a contributing editor to Germanic Review and The German Quarterly.
+Devin is an editor of the journals October and New German Critique as well as a contributing editor to Germanic Review and The German Quarterly.
+He has translated numerous texts from both German and Russian.